Honghui-Du/AI_genertaed_text_detection_Debert/README.md

 # AI-Generated Text Detection with DeBERTa-Xlarge

-This repository contains code for fine-tuning a DeBERTa-Xlarge model to detect AI-generated text.
+This repository contains code of a course project for fine-tuning a DeBERTa-Xlarge model to detect AI-generated text.
 The model is trained using all active layers and 5 cross-validation approach for performance evaluation.

 ## Model Overview